webmeshproj/webmesh/README.md

 More examples and documentation will be added as the project matures.

 **This project is not yet ready for production use, but I hope to rapidly get there**

+# Webmesh Node

+This repository contains the core functionality of the Webmesh Project.
+It implements the [API](https://github.com/webmeshproj/api) in Go.

 ## Getting Started